Create and manage account

 df-auth_02_vpc_ko

 The authentication process uses a session cookie.
-The login session is maintained up to 10 hours.
+The login session is maintained for up to 10 hours.
 If you haven't closed the browser, then it would request you to log in again after 10 hours.
 There's no separate logout feature.
 You can log out by closing down the browser completely or deleting the cookie.
 (Delete the cookies hadoop.auth and hadoop-jwt for the kr.df.naverncp.com domain.)

 df-auth_04_vpc_ko